Nextiva / Blog / Marketing & Sales

 • UGC strategies like contests, giveaways, or product challenges

-For example, after a positive experience with your sales enablement tool, the VP of sales could write a glowing review on LinkedIn, tagging your brand.
+For example, after a positive experience with your sales enablement tool, the VP of sales could write a glowing LinkedIn review, tagging your brand.

 Or they might participate in a case study showcasing how your product helped their team achieve better results.